 Cordlife was a provider of cord blood banking services with operations in Singapore, Hong Kong, India, Indonesia and the Philippines.
 Before the completion of the restructuring of Cordlife, we paid an aggregate of AUD12.4 million in exchange for a total of 24,366,666 shares in Cordlife.
 In June 2011, shareholders of Cordlife approved a capital reduction scheme by way of distribution in specie.
 The scheme involved a spin off of Cordlife's more mature cord blood banking businesses in Singapore and Hong Kong.
 The restructuring and distribution in specie were subsequently completed and effective on June 30, 2011.
-After the restructuring of Cordlife as of June 30, 2011, we owned a total 24,366,666 shares in both CBB and Cordlife Singapore.
+After the restructuring of Cordlife singapore.